dhawaljoh/dhawaljoh.github.io/_posts/2016-03-25-My PhD-Application-Story.md

 Ah, the clichéd "application story".
 Add to the pile, here goes:

-My PhD story, as I like to think of it, is made up of two parts - **the fall and then the rise** (if you don't realize how many clichés there are going to be in this one, I apologize in advance).
+My PhD story, as I like to think of it, is made up of two parts - **the fall and the rise** (if you don't realize how many clichés there are going to be in this one, I apologize in advance).

 Part 1 - The Fall
 ---

-I graduated from Manipal Institute of Technology, in 2015.
+I graduated from Manipal Institute of Technology, Manipal in 2015.
 So, I spent most of Fall 2014 applying to colleges.
-These are the places I applied to for MS in CS:
+These are the places I applied to for an MS in CS:

 1. Carnegie Mellon University (MS in ML)
 2. Ohio State University